aburzynski/mitoconstrictor/README.md

 cm profiles of rRNAs and tRNAs (included, these can be customized with locarna)</br>
 pfam database (non-essential) </br>
 Produces annotated GenBank file as well as several pdf and text files describing the features of the mitogenome.

+The files will appear here after the acceptance of our manuscript.